mjackson/citrus/doc/syntax.markdown

     ~'a'          # match all characters until an "a" ~/xyz/        # match all characters until /xyz/ matches

+When using this operator (the tilde), at least one character must be consumed for the rule to succeed.

 See [AndPredicate](api/classes/Citrus/AndPredicate.html),
 [NotPredicate](api/classes/Citrus/NotPredicate.html), and
 [ButPredicate](api/classes/Citrus/ButPredicate.html) for more information.